FraunhoferIVV/fastiot/docs/source/tutorials/part_4_specific_topics/06_notes_on_port_handling.rst

 are now stored in the deplomynet-specific directory below :file:`build/deployments`.

-**Attention:** Because some local tools e.g. a database client might be configured with ports; it's not feasable to have new random ports each time you run ``fiot config``.
+**Attention:** Because some local tools e.g. a database client might be configured with ports; it's not feasable to have new random ports each time you run :command:`fiot config`.
 That's why the config cmd will try to import generated ports from the built configuration.
 If you don't want this behavior, you can use the no-use-port-import option like this:
-``fiot config --port-offset=0 --no-use-port-import``.
+:command:`fiot config --port-offset=0 --no-use-port-import`.
 This will generate completely new ports, unless your :file:`.env` in your :file:`deployments/my_deployment/` has something statically configured.